Webster-10101/aw-website/README.md

 ## About

-This site positions Alistair as a coach and thinking partner, with a focus on clarity of thought and voice.
+This site positions Alistair as a coach and consultant, with a focus on clarity of thought and voice.
 It's designed to feel quiet, confident, and editorial—not transactional or portfolio-like.

 ## Tech Stack